Back to basics.

 It's LIGHT!

-The first immediate impressions you'll feel are its lightweight.
 This trunk is incredibly light, coming in at 3.5 kg / 7.7 lbs.
 For comparison, the OEM trunk weighs 13.4 kg / 29.5 lbs and is made of metal.
+The weight figures are explained by the complete vacuum infused carbon construction.

 I am not a leftie, and I don't train as much as I should - still, holding up this trunk with my arm fully extended wasn't a problem.